-- 1. the fields are such that if we eliminate the walls between cells the fields are not affected, but we have less RF currents and higher power efficiency ("shunt impedance"). - 2.
-The "drift tubes" are long ($\sim 0.75 \beta \lambda$).
-The particles are inside the tubes when the electric field is decelerating, and we have space to introduce focusing elements (quadrupoles) inside the tubes.
+- 1. the fields are such that if we eliminate the walls between cells the fields are not affected, but we have less RF currents and higher shunt impedance. - 2.
+The "drift tubes" can be long ($\sim 0.75 \beta \lambda$), the particles are inside the tubes when the electric field is decelerating, and we have space to introduce focusing elements (quadrupoles) inside the tubes.